scholarslab/scholarslab.github.io/collections/_people/julia-haines.md

 - 3D Technologies Student Assistant, 2019
 - Graduate Fellow, 2017-2018
 ---
-Julia Haines was a 2017-2018 Graduate DH Fellow and is a 2019 3D Technologies Student Assistant.
+Julia Haines was a 2017-2018 Graduate DH Fellow and a 2019 3D Technologies Student Assistant.